 “My fight with Rugby Australia to defend my right to practice my religion has so far cost my wife, Maria, and me over $100,000 in legal fees,” he declares in the video.
 “The cost to me and my family of continuing my legal action against Rugby Australia is expected to be significant.”

 The sport’s governing body officially tore up Folau’s four-year, $5 million contract back in May, after he was found to have breached the Professional Players’ Code of Conduct for posting a meme that read: “Warning.
 Drunks, homosexuals, adulterers, liars, fornicators, thieves, atheists, idolators.
 Hell awaits you.”

 But there are questions about whether there could be blowback for Maria’s impressive career, simply by association.
-The saga has certainly put a spotlight on her, just weeks out from the start of her next season as the Adelaide Thunderbirds’ star shooter.
+The saga has certainly put a spotlight on the Goal Shooter, right in the thick of her Super Netball Season with Adelaide Thunderbirds and three weeks out from the Netball World Cup.
 And while she’s never publicly expressed the same views on gay people as her husband, she hasn’t distanced herself from them either.

 View this post on Instagram